h-quer/Slaanesh/README.md

 * export - receive exported files from here, both database exports (gamelist.csv and playthroughs.csv) as well as the name to IGDB ID matching tool output
 * covers - game covers are saved here, you can manually edit them if necessary
 * database - location of the Slaanesh database, do not edit manually but if you value your data, make sure it is part of your 3-2-1 backup system, and also make sure to check backup integrety and practise restores regularly
+* downloads - location where files to be downloaded from the webgui will be.

 ## Scope and roadmap
 ### Roadmap